 Treatment and prognosis

-No specific treatment or vaccine exists for COVID-19 (March 2020).
+No specific treatment or vaccine exists for COVID-19 (June 2020).
 Therefore resources have been concentrated on public health measures to prevent further interhuman transmission of the virus.
-This has required a multipronged approach and for individuals includes meticulous personal hygiene, the avoidance of large crowds/crowded environments and where necessary, self-isolation 11.
+This has required a multipronged approach and for individuals includes meticulous personal hygiene, social distancing, the avoidance of large crowds/crowded environments and where necessary, self-isolation 11.